William Lava

 William "Bill" Benjamin Lava (March 18, 1911 – February 20, 1971) was a composer and arranger who composed and conducted music for feature films as well as Warner Bros.'
 Looney Tunes and Merrie Melodies animated cartoons from 1962 to 1969, replacing the deceased Milt Franklyn, making him the last composer and arranger in the classic era of Warner Bros.
 Cartoons.

 Lava's music was markedly different from that of Franklyn and previous composer Carl Stalling, with a tendency towards atonality.
 A sense of tension is often created in Lava's scores using sequences based on the notes of the diminished seventh chord.

-Lava also composed and sang the theme to the TV western series Cheyenne and composed one episode of the series Gunsmoke ("Little Girl," April 1, 1961).
+Lava also composed and sang the theme to the TV western series Cheyenne and composed music for one episode of the series Gunsmoke ("Little Girl," April 1, 1961).

+At different times, Lava was credited as "William Lava" or "Bill Lava".

 Education

-Lava was educated at Von Humboldt Grammar School and Lane Tech High School in Chicago, then attended Northwestern University where his major was journalism.
+Lava was educated at Von Humboldt Grammar School and Lane Tech High School in Chicago, then attended Northwestern University where he majored in journalism.
 He studied conducting with Albert Coates in Los Angeles.
-Lava also wrote short stories for various magazines and was the editor of Northwestern Commerce Magazine and associate editor of Purple Parrot..
+Lava also wrote short stories for various magazines and was the editor of Northwestern Commerce Magazine and associate editor of Purple Parrot.

 Career

-Arriving in Hollywood in 1936, Lava arranged for musical radio programs, then scored a number of serials such as Zorro's Fighting Legion and motion pictures, such as The Painted Stallion; A Boy and His Dog; Embraceable You; Dangerously They Live; The Hidden Hand; I Won't Play; Star in the Night and Hitler Lives.
-He was also responsible for scores for the Warner Bros.'
-Joe McDoakes short subjects and Republic serials.
+Arriving in Hollywood in 1936, Lava made arrangements for musical radio programs, then scored a number of serials, such as Zorro's Fighting Legion, and motion pictures, such as The Painted Stallion; Orphans of the Street, A Boy and His Dog;My Wife's Relatives, Embraceable You; Dangerously They Live; The Hidden Hand; I Won't Play; Star in the Night and Hitler Lives.
+He was also responsible for scores for the Warner Bros.
+Pictures' Joe McDoakes short subjects and Republic serials.
 Among his compositions during this era were The Moonrise Song (It Just Dawned On Me).

 During World War II Lava composed music for various United States Department of War documentary films.

-Walt Disney Productions hired Lava in the mid-1950s, where he wrote or co-wrote the incidental music for Zorro and the Spin and Marty and Hardy Boys segments of The Mickey Mouse Club.
-While he was later best known for cartoon music, Lava did not score any cartoons at Disney, though he is credited with the score for 1955's TV segment The Story of the Silly Symphony.
+Walt Disney Productions hired Lava in the mid-1950s, where he wrote or co-wrote the incidental music for the TV series Zorro and the "Spin and Marty" and "Hardy Boys" segments of The Mickey Mouse Club.
+While he was later best known for cartoon music, Lava did not score any cartoons at Disney, though he is credited with the score for 1955's TV segment "The Story of the Silly Symphony".
 In 1953, Lava provided the music score for the Ed Wood film Glen or Glenda, although he would not receive onscreen credit.